There's a lot of chatter about what you should do when you're applying for a job. I'm here to tell you what not to do.

 3. Don't use 'To Whom It May Concern'

 Everyone loves the sound of their own name.
-If you address your cover letter To Whom It May Concern, you won't get an interview.
-When you're applying for a job, call up the business and find out who is looking to hire.
+If you address your cover letter To Whom It May Concern, you will unlikely get an interview.
+When you're applying for a job, call up the business and find out the name of the person looking to hire.
 Put their name on your cover letter.
 It shows initiative and you'll make an impression by getting in touch.

 4. Don't forget to do your research

 When applying for a job, research the organisation.
-Go online or walk past their business.
+Go online, call them or walk past their business.
 Find out what they do.
 See how you can match your skills to what they do.
 Then write about it in your cover letter and resume.

 5. Don't despair